Ryan Tannehill: Tennessee Titans

-2019 season: Comeback Player of the Year
+2019: Comeback Player of the Year

 During Week 6 against the Denver Broncos, Tannehill replaced Marcus Mariota at quarterback in the second half.
 He went 13-of-16 with 144 passing yards and an interception in the 16–0 road loss.
 Tannehill was named as the Titans' starting quarterback for the Week 7 matchup against the Los Angeles Chargers.
 He finished the game with 312 passing yards, two touchdowns, and an interception in the narrow 23–20 victory.
 During a Week 12 42–20 victory over the Jacksonville Jaguars, Tannehill was 14-of-18 for 259 yards and two touchdowns.
 In addition, he ran for 40 yards and two touchdowns.
-Two weeks later against the Oakland Raiders, Tannehill threw for 391 yards, three touchdowns, and an interception in the 42–21 road victory, earning him AFC Offensive Player of the Week.
-During Week 16 against the New Orleans Saints, Tannehill threw for 272 yards and three touchdowns in the 38–28 loss.
-In the regular-season finale against the Houston Texans, he threw for 198 yards and two touchdowns in the 35–14 road victory, taking the Titans to the playoffs as a Wild Card team.
+Two weeks later against the Raiders, Tannehill threw for 391 yards, three touchdowns, and an interception in the 42–21 road victory, earning him AFC Offensive Player of the Week.
+During Week 16 against the Saints, Tannehill threw for 272 yards and three touchdowns in the 38–28 loss.
+In the regular-season finale against the Texans, he threw for 198 yards and two touchdowns in the 35–14 road victory, taking the Titans to the playoffs as a Wild Card team.

 Tannehill finished the 2019 season with 2,742 passing yards, 22 touchdowns, and six interceptions to go along with 43 carries for 185 yards and four touchdowns in 12 games and 10 starts.
 He also led the league and set franchise-records with a 117.5 quarterback rating and 9.6 yards per attempt.
 His 70.3 completion percentage also set a franchise record.
 He was ranked 68th by his fellow players on the NFL Top 100 Players of 2020.

-In the Wild Card Game against the defending Super Bowl LIII champion New England Patriots, Tannehill completed eight passes on 15 attempts for 72 yards with a touchdown and interception, and he rushed for 11 yards as the Titans upset the Patriots on the road 20–13.
-It was the fewest completions and yards by a winning postseason quarterback since Joe Flacco's 4 of 10 for 34 yard performance in 2010.
-In the Divisional Round against the Baltimore Ravens, Tannehill completed seven passes on 14 attempts for 88 yards and two touchdowns, and he rushed six times for 13 yards and a touchdown as the Titans upset the heavily favored Ravens on the road 28–12.
+In the Wild Card Game against the defending Super Bowl LIII champion Patriots, Tannehill completed eight passes on 15 attempts for 72 yards with a touchdown and interception, and he rushed for 11 yards as the Titans upset the Patriots on the road 20–13.
+It was the fewest completions and yards by a winning postseason quarterback since Joe Flacco's 4 of 10 for 34 yard performance in 2010, which coincidentally, was also against the Patriots.
+In the Divisional Round against the Ravens, Tannehill completed seven passes on 14 attempts for 88 yards and two touchdowns, and he rushed six times for 13 yards and a touchdown as the Titans upset the heavily favored Ravens on the road 28–12.
 Tannehill joined Terry Bradshaw as the only player in the Super Bowl era to win consecutive playoff games with one or more touchdown passes and fewer than 100 yards passing.
 In the AFC Championship Game, Tannehill completed 21 passes on 31 attempts for 209 yards and two touchdowns and rushed for 11 yards as the Titans lost to the eventual Super Bowl champion Kansas City Chiefs on the road 35–24.
 Tannehill was named to his first career Pro Bowl on January 20, 2020, replacing the Super Bowl-bound Patrick Mahomes.

 On February 1, 2020, Tannehill was named the NFL Comeback Player of the Year.